NotYou404/NotYou404/README.md

 - 👋 Hi, I’m @NotYou404
-- 👀 I’m interested in Coding
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning Lots of things
+- 🌱 I’m currently learning lots of things
 - 💞️ I’m looking to collaborate on lots of things
-- 📫 Message me on Discord-`NotYou#2907`
+- 📫 Message me on Discord: `NotYou#2907`